holstt/microservice-discord-bot-template/README.md

 - Audio player that dynamically loads and play all audio files placed in a given internal folder for each bot
 - Sending status updates in a specified guild only for the developer e.g. a message with bot name and version number at startup of each bot. ,
 - Registration and identification of all services in the microservice architecture.
 This ensures only a single bot answers the global `!help` command.
+- Docker and Docker Swarm commands for Developer that provides and overview of the services and VM's in the microservice arhitecture.

 ### Feature: Global help command